-It is your responsibility as the petitioner to provide notice to your spouse of your having filed for divorce.
+As the Petitioner, it is your responsibility to provide notice to your spouse of your having filed for Divorce.

-If you do not provide notice and then show proof to the court of there having been provided notice your divorce cannot proceed.
-This can delay your case in the short-term.
+If you do not provide notice and then show proof to the Court of having been provided information, your Divorce cannot proceed.
+This can delay your case in the short term.

-There are multiple ways to serve notice to your spouse of your intent to divorce him or her.
+There are multiple ways to notify your spouse of your intent to divorce them.
 These methods include:

 - Process Server – Service of Process